alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 ### Reusing Figures and Tables

-As mentioned [above](#organizing-document) the figures and tables should be included from separated files as is with captions, labels and so on.
+As mentioned [above](#organizing-document) the figures and tables should be included from separate files as is with captions, labels and so on.
 This leads to the following issues:

 * Captions aren't needed in presentations in general case.
 So they can